 Mr. Wombles resides in Indianapolis with his wife and two children.
-His current civic activities include serving in his local church and teaching law courses as an adjunct professor at Indiana University-Purdue University Indianapolis.
+His current civic activities include serving in his local church, serving on the Perry Township Education Foundation Board of Directors, and teaching law courses as an adjunct professor at Indiana University-Purdue University Indianapolis.

 - Purdue University, with honors, 1999

 - Indiana University School of Law, Indianapolis, magna cum laude, 2010